Getting rid of the big stuff

 Use Council's clean-up service to dispose of bulky items that don't fit in your regular rubbish bin.

-Randwick City Council provides residents with 6 FREE household clean-up collections each year.
+Randwick City Council provides residents with 6 FREE household clean-up collections.
 This includes:

 - 1 scheduled clean-up collection